KULeuven-COSIC/eval-hd/README.md

 Additionally, if the `--report-timing` flag is set, the critical path of the design can be determined.
 If the (flattened) netlist does not meet the timing constraint, a warning will appear in the log messages (Step 13.1.1.
 Executing ABC.):

 ```shell
 ABC: Cannot meet the target required times (X picoseconds).
 Continue anyway.
 ```

 One can relax the constraint and repeat, until the constraint is met.

+Alternatively, the `find-timing.py` script can be used to automatically find the lowest possible timing constraint.
+For more information, see `./find-timing.py --help`.

 ## :book: Bibliography